BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/README.md

 The text files are tab-delineated, so they're best viewed in a column-based spreadsheet program such as Excel.
 For an explanation of what each column refers to, see: https://d2mods.info/forum/viewtopic.php?f=4&t=34455

+If you'd like your own PD2 mod to be available here, feel free to use github to make a pull request which includes it, or just message me directly.